Serenity, A Personal Essay on Standardized Testing

 Finally Lord, thank you for giving me the opportunity to work with the children you place in my care.
 Walk with me every step of every day so that I might model the actions and attitudes that you would have me do.

-Mary Chesshire has been a Special Education teacher at Dumas Intermediate School in Dumas, Texas for the last three years and has accepted the position of High School Art teacher at Dumas High School for the upcoming year.
+Mary Chesshire has been a Special Education teacher at Dumas Intermediate School in Dumas, TX, for the last three years and has accepted the position of High School Art Teacher at Dumas High School for the upcoming year.
 She earned her Master’s in Art Education at Texas Tech University in 2009 and is certified in Art, Special Education, and general education.